How does Medicare work with employer-based insurance or other coverage?

 - Medicaid never pays first for Medicare-covered services, but only pays after Medicare, employer group health plans, and/or Medigap (Medicare Supplemental) plans have paid.

 If you have both Medicare and other insurance, be sure to inform your doctor, hospital, and pharmacy to avoid confusion and potential billing errors.
-If you have questions about which insurer pays first for a specific claim, contact your insurer or Medicare by calling the plan, or by calling 1-800-MEDICARE.(1-800-633-4227).
-TTY users call 711, 24 hours a day, 7 days a week.
+If you have questions about which insurer pays first for a specific claim, contact your insurer or Medicare by calling the plan, or by calling 1-800-MEDICAREPhone Number(1-800-633-4227).
+TTY users should call Phone Number1-877-486-2048, 24 hours a day, 7 days a week.

 Return to the Medicare FAQ section to view more answers to other commonly asked questions about Medicare prescription drug coverage.